greatrat00/hashmasks/README.md

 ## Installation

-Clone repository `greet.py` in the current working directory.
+Clone repository.
+Then:
+Run `npm install web3` and `npm install dotenv`

 ## Usage

-`npm install web3`
-`npm install dotenv`

-Create .env file with a single entry: INFURA_URL, and set the variable to your Infura (infura.io) mainnet url.
+Create .env file with a single entry: `INFURA_URL`, and set the variable to your Infura (infura.io) mainnet url.

+Then,
 `node index.js`